Sam31551/Undergraduate_Dissertation/README.md

 Data is explored through the visualisation of variables of interest.
 A K-Means clustering algorithm is run and the cluster assignments are stored in the dataframe.
 #### 4. Feature Engineering
+A win percentage column is created that represents the team's current perfomance levels.
 #### 5. Feature Scaling
+Features were sclaed using a MinMax scaler prior to subsequent Machine Learning analysis.
 #### 6. Base Modelling
+The team is split into training and testing sets and the health of these datasets are checked.
+A range of regression models with their base hyperparameters are run on the data and the results are stored.
 #### 7. Feature Selection

 #### 8. Models on best variables